Atlantis74/InfoSec_Inventory/README.md

 Install chromium or adapt the config to your config ( chrome, chromium, brave, firefox, ... ) Install NMap
 Install Python3 and its libs
+Download the chromedrive related to your browser

-command : sudo python3 -m pip install selenium command : brew install chromedriver
+/ sudo python3 -m pip install selenium
+/ brew install chromedriver

 # With NMAP Scan your ranges and make basic reseaches.